Breast cancer in dogs: FAQ

 - keep an eye on the wound for swelling and discharge

-- give your dog pain relief – you’ll have specific instructions on how many tablets and when to give them.
-Do not give your pet any human pain relief unless specifically advised to do so by your vet - some human medications are toxic to pets.
+- give your dog pain relief – you’ll have specific instructions on how much medication and when to give them.
+Do not give your pet any human pain relief unless specifically advised to do so by your vet – some human medications are toxic to pets.

 Can neutering help prevent breast cancer?

-On average, one in every four unneutered female dogs is affected by breast cancer.
+It's thought that there is a hormonal link to the development of breast cancer.
 We recommend neutering bitches to help prevent this, and other potentially fatal diseases.